LinuxCommandLibrary

 CAVEATS

-Requires tmt project structure.
-Image availability depends on provisioning backend.
-Interactive mode requires terminal access.
-Some images may require authentication or special configuration.
+If no tests are found in the current directory, tmt try simply logs into the guest.
+Image availability depends on the provisioning backend.
+Interactive mode requires terminal access, and some images may require authentication or special configuration.

 SEE ALSO